xn-filatov/seiyaj_dapp/README.md

 Before running the solution make sure you have installed:

 1. Node v18.18.0
-2. yarn package manager
+2. Yarn package manager
 3. If you have yarn installed run `yarn install` to install the dependencies

-## Deploying the Smart contarct
+## Deploying the Smart contract

 ### Configuration

-Inside `contracts` folder copy the `.env.example` file and rename it to `.env`.
+Inside the `contracts` folder copy the `.env.example` file and rename it to `.env`.
 Inside `.env` set the `DEPLOYER_KEY` variable, this private key will be used to deploy the smart contract

 ### Deployment and testing